ksumngs/yavsap/docs/parameters.rst

 The shortest length allowed for reads to overlap to be considered in the assembly.

-Corresponds to the |minOverlapLength option of Canu|_.
+Corresponds to the :ref:`minOverlapLength` option of Canu.

-.. |minOverlapLength option of Canu| replace:: ``minOverlapLength`` option of Canu
-.. _minOverlapLength option of Canu: https://canu.readthedocs.io/en/latest/parameter-reference.html#minoverlaplength

 --canu_stop_on_low_coverage
 """""""""""""""""""""""""""